Opportunities for International Researchers

-Research Explorer Ruhr (RER) is a two-week summer program for international recent postdocs interested in exploring the research landscape in the Ruhr area.
-The program is conducted entirely in English and the invitation includes travel expenses and accommodation.
+Research Explorer Ruhr (RER) is a program for international recent postdocs (to-be) interested in exploring the research landscape in the Ruhr area.
+The program is conducted entirely in English, and the invitation includes travel expenses and accommodation.

 Next Explorer: Our next Explorer will take place in December 2021.
-Due to the coronavirus pandemic, this year's schedule will be different than usual.
+Due to the special circumstances regarding the pandemic, this year's program will take place under special conditions.

 During the year you can meet us at various international career fairs and learn about vacant postdoctoral positions in Germany's thriving Ruhr area.

 Are you looking for open doctoral or postdoctoral positions in the University Alliance Ruhr?